Twins-Divyanshu-Sharma/Hex/README.md

 3. sudo make install
 4. type Hex in terminal

+## Uninstall
+1. cd to your cloned repo
+2. sudo make purge

 ## Navigation
 You can exit program any time by pressing escape\
 The program has two modes which can be switched using tab: \